POORT8/Poort8.Ishare.Common/README.md

 ## Getting Started

  1. First you need to have an iSHARE test certificate.
 You can request one [here](https://dev.ishareworks.org/demo-and-testing/test-certificates.html).
  2. For now, the certificate is provided to the docker container as a (secret) environment variable.
-Extract the the byte stream from the certificate file (p12 of pfx).
+Extract the byte stream from the certificate file (p12 of pfx).
 For example using PowerShell:
 ```
 $fileContentBytes = Get-Content <test-certificate.p12> -Encoding Byte -Raw
 [System.Convert]::ToBase64String($fileContentBytes) | Out-File <test-certificate.p12-bytes.txt>